-In summary, data indicate that cesarean delivery is associated with a slightly greater risk of complications among HIV-1 infected women than observed among uninfected women, with the difference most notable among women with more advanced disease.
-Scheduled cesarean delivery for prevention of HIV-1 transmission poses a risk greater than that of vaginal delivery and less than that of urgent or emergent cesarean section.
+In summary, data indicate that cesarean delivery is associated with a somewhat greater risk of complications among HIV-1 infected women than observed among uninfected women, with the difference most notable among women with more advanced disease.
+Scheduled cesarean delivery for prevention of HIV-1 transmission poses a risk greater than that of vaginal delivery and less than that of urgent or emergent cesarean delivery.
 Complication rates in most studies were within the range reported in populations of HIV-1 uninfected women with similar risk factors and were not of sufficient frequency or severity to outweigh the potential benefit of reduced transmission among women at heightened risk of transmission.
-HIV-1 infected women should be counseled regarding the increased risks associated with cesarean delivery as well as the potential benefits based on their HIV-1 RNA levels and current antiretroviral therapy.
+HIV-1 infected women should be counseled regarding the increased risks and potential benefits associated with cesarean delivery based on their HIV-1 RNA levels and current antiretroviral therapy.